Carmel Tunnels: Overview

 The project was built by Carmelton, a subsidiary of Ashtrom and Shikun UVinui, two of the largest infrastructure companies in Israel, and the tunnels were bored by China Civil Engineering Construction Corporation (CCECC), a Chinese company specializing in tunnel boring.

 In January 2009, boring was completed on the westbound tunnel in the eastern portion of the project.
 Boring of the last tunnel was completed on June 1, 2009.
 The cost for drivers is 8.7 NIS for each segment (a drive to the central portal is considered one segment and driving the entire east-west route is composed of two segments).
 Payment can be made in cash at a toll booth or by video tolling using automatic number plate recognition for subscribers who arrange a billing relationship or by video or transponder tolling for Highway 6 subscribers.
-The total cost of the project was estimated at approximately 1.2 billion NIS (approx. US$300 million in 2008 dollars).
+The project's total cost was estimated at approximately 1.2 billion NIS (approx. US$300 million in 2008 dollars).

 In early March 2014 construction was completed on a connector between the tunnels' eastern portal and Highway 22.
 This connector is the final link between a series of controlled-access highways that together form an inter-city highway corridor stretching along most of Israel's Mediterranean coast, from Acre (Akko) in the north to Ashdod in the south.
 This corridor consists of whole or parts of highways 22, 23, 2, 20 and 4.

 History

 Plans for the tunnels were first proposed as early as 1992, and the winning tender for the construction of the tunnels was awarded to Carmelton in 1997.
 In 1999 Carmelton obtained financing for the project, but construction was delayed due to objections and other legal matters, at which point Israel Discount Bank backed out of its obligation to provide credit for the project.
 A lengthy legal suit followed, which eventually forced the bank to carry out its financial obligations.

 Six hundred Chinese workers were brought in for the project by CCECC.
 The project was first delayed just one week after the cornerstone was laid in April 2007, following concerns over electromagnetic radiation standards.
 Work finally resumed on June 19, 2007.

 The project was once again delayed in September 2008, when CCECC demanded that the contract with Carmelton be re-negotiated due to the increase in costs which CCECC had to deal with, mainly due to a rise in construction materials costs.
-Construction work was disrupted for over a month, first slowing down and eventually stopping completely.
+Construction work was disrupted for over a month, slowing down and eventually stopping completely.
 Work was resumed on October 23, 2008.

-Despite these delays, Carmelton managed to open the tunnels on December 1, 2010, six months ahead of schedule.
+Despite these delays, Carmelton opened the tunnels on December 1, 2010, six months ahead of schedule.